Zeb-0/General/Load_Balancer/notes.md

      * the condition could be for example selecting a sever of blocking  a request

 - Using `ACLs` allows flexible network traffic forwarding based on a variety of factors like pattern-matching and number of connections to a backend.

+### Backend
+- A Backend is a set of servers that receive forwarded requests.
+- Basically can be defined by:
+    * load balancing algo to use
+    * lis of servers and ports